A list of frequently asked questions concerning your rates.

 Social Security and Veterans Affairs pensioners may be entitled to a concession on their municipal rates up to a maximum of $253.20.
 Eligible pensions will also be entitled to receive a $50.00 concession on their Fire Services Property Levy.

 To receive the concession, you must lodge a concession application form with council.
-To obtain more information regarding eligibility and to download an application form please see our Pension Rebates page here
+To obtain more information regarding eligibility and to download an application form please see our Pension Rebates page here.

 Please note that a Health Care card does not entitle the holder to a concession.

-To be eligible for a concession, you must be a current holder of one of the following cards:
+To be eligible for a concession, you must be a current holder of one of the following cards: - Pensioner Concession Card issued by Centrelink or the Department of Veterans Affairs - DVA Gold Card TPI - DVA Gold Card War Widow

-- The property address for which you are seeking a concession is the same as that on your pension card.
+The pensioner will also need to satisfy the following criteria: - The property is your principal place of residence. - The property address for which you are seeking a concession is the same as that on your pension card. - The pensioner is listed on council records as the ratepayer at the property.

 Images of each of the eligible and ineligible pension cards are shown on the Pension Rebates page on council’s website here.